OnitiFR/mulch/README.md

  - **restore** scripts: restore the application from the attached disk, copying back code, data, …

 A new VM is channeled through *prepare* and *install* steps.
 If you create a VM from a previous backup, *install* is replaced by *restore*.
 All steps are optional, but missing steps will limit features (ex: no *backup* means you won't be able to *restore* the VM)

-Note that you can modify *cloud-init* step, but it's used internally by Mulch to init the VM (injecting SSH keys, configure "home-phoning", …) and should have no interest.
+Note that you can modify *cloud-init* step, but it's used internally by Mulch to init the VM (injecting SSH keys, configure "home-phoning", …) and should have no interest to Mulch users.

 Show me more features!
 ---